 The product page is the place where the customer is likely to make a decision on whether to buy the product or not.
 It can influence the conversion of an ecommerce website in a positive or negative way.
 What should a product page look like to provide an excellent user experience?
 The product page on Watches of Mayfair includes:

 We integrated the website with Magic Zoom Plus, a helpful extension that allows visitors to zoom in on product images on the product page.
+You can also check out our UX product page design tips.

 We also implemented custom widgets from the Trustpilot consumer review website allowing clients to read what other customers think about Watches of Mayfair products.
 This helped to increase trustworthiness of the brand.